UofA-SPEAR/config-files/README.md

 # Config-Files
-A repo for backing up custom configuration files for the TX2.
+A repo for backing up SPEAR software configuration files.

+## Description
 This works by creating a bare git repo and moving the source tree to the root directory of the file system.
 It is a convenient method for backing up specific configuration files which could be difficult